 In many cases, an employer may continue to furlough a clinically vulnerable employee who is unable to safely return to the workplace using the government’s Coronavirus Job Retention Scheme.
 New registrations for this scheme ended on 1st July 2020.
 From this date, only employees who have previously been furloughed for at least three consecutive weeks at any time between 1st March and 30th June 2020 are eligible for more grants under the scheme.
-In addition, from 1st August 2020 employers will be asked to contribute towards the cost of furloughed employees’ wages.
+In addition, from 1st August 2020 employers have to contribute towards the cost of furloughed employees’ wages.
 The scheme is currently due to end on 31st October 2020.

 If you are not able to be furloughed and your employer is unable to provide special paid leave, you should at least be entitled to Statutory Sick Pay (SSP) and any occupational sick pay your employer offers.